-Ultrasonic cleaning is most commonly used for cleaning metal parts but we occasionally get asked to clean a variety of other materials.
-Ultrasonics works best when cleaning a hard item such as a steel pipe, but what about plastic items?
+Ultrasonic cleaning is most commonly used for cleaning metal parts but we occasionally get asked ‘does ultrasonic cleaning work with…’ a variety of other materials including plastics.

-Ultrasonic cleaning works better on harder plastics like Polyether ether ketone (PEEK) but it is still limited to what it can achieve.
+Ultrasonic cleaning works better on harder plastics like polyether ether ketone (PEEK) and most thermoplastics as they can withstand the high-frequency sound waves produced during the cleaning process without undergoing any damage or losing their properties but there are still limitations.
 Ultrasonic cleaning can work really well for removing light contaminants such as the powdered releasing agent from injection moulding, but when it comes to tougher contaminants, the results can be fairly underwhelming.

 If you do decide that ultrasonic cleaning is the best option for cleaning your plastic parts, here are some things you should consider:

 If the answer is yes, then you will need to rig something up so it is held completely under the solution.

 If it is completely covered in a thick oil for example, it will take longer, it may require a multi-stage ultrasonic clean, and it will need to be thoroughly rinsed with clean water at the end to make sure none of the contamination has reattached itself from the solution.

 Can your item handle the heat?